cy-rae/dhbw-tube-stream/README.md

 - `MINIO_ACCESS_KEY`: The access key for MinIO.
 - `MINIO_SECRET_KEY`: The secret key for MinIO.
 - `POSTGRES_URI`: The URI for the PostgreSQL database.
+- `MEMCACHED_HOST`: The host for the Memcached server.
+- `MEMCACHED_PORT`: The port for the Memcached server.

 ## Logging
 The microservice uses Python's built-in logging module to log important events and errors.
 Logs are printed to the console and can be viewed in the Docker container logs.